diogoaurelio/schedoscopeWiki/Setting-up-a-Schedoscope-Project.md

-Schedoscope is an internal Scala DSL for specifying views (Hive table partitions), their structure, dependencies, and transformation logic required compute their data from other views.
+Schedoscope is an internal Scala DSL for specifying views (Hive table partitions), their structure and dependencies, as well as the transformation logic required compute views from other views.
 As a consequence, setting up a Schedoscope project means setting up a Scala project that uses Schedoscope as a library.

 For this purpose, we provide a Maven POM template in this section.
 It is of course possible to use other build tools such as SBT or Ant/Ivy.
 You are also encouraged to look at the POM of the tutorial.